brian14708/wh-briefings/statements-releases/2021-10/2021-10-25-notice-on-the-continuation-of-the-national-emergency-with-respect-to-the-democratic-republic-of-the-congo.md

 modified_time: 2021-10-25 15:22:13-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/10/25/notice-on-the-continuation-of-the-national-emergency-with-respect-to-the-democratic-republic-of-the-congo/
 published_time: 2021-10-25 15:22:12-04:00
-title: Notice on the Continuation of the National Emergency with Respect to The Democratic Republic of the Congo
+title: "Notice on the Continuation of the National Emergency with Respect to The Democratic\
+  \ Republic of the\_Congo"
 ---

 On October 27, 2006, by Executive Order 13413, the President declared a